drfleming0227/Redfish-Tools/doc-generator/README.md

 ## Output modes and output formats

-Use command-line arguments and configuration keys to define the output mode and format of the generated document.
+To define the output mode and format of the generated document, you can use either or both command-line arguments and configuration keys.

 The *output mode* defines the type of generated output: